Keenlinks

 Spider-Man vs. Wolverine #1 wasn’t the first time the two heroes fought alongside each other (though it may have been the first time they scuffled), but it’s become significant in Spidey lore.
 Priest’s brilliant characterization and dialogue, plus the impactful tragedies, carry the story well and keep it in the minds of fans long after they’ve finished reading.
 Other Spidey and Wolverine stories have been produced since, but this one-shot has gone down as the most famous pairing between the two heroes; three decades later, this single issue about an unlikely duo still holds up as well as Wolverine’s adamantium skeleton.

-—Tags: 1980s, 1987, Christopher Priest, Mark Bright, One-shot, Spider-view, Wolverine
+—Tags: 1980s, 1987, Christopher Priest, Mark Bright, One-Shot, Spider-view, Wolverine

 Also read Nathan's blogs at Geeks Under Grace and HubPages.